bk1817/5m-data-2.1-intro-big-data-eng/assignment.md

 for result in results:
     print(f"Number of movies with 3 or more comments: {result['movies_with_3_or_more_comments']}")

-Pinged your deployment.
-You successfully connected to MongoDB!
 Number of movies with 3 or more comments: 400
 ```